rcgsmith/Drop-seq-multimapping/README.md

 * Read 2: `Test10000_R2.fastq`

 The extended pipeline output for these reads is found in `Testing/Testing_Output` for alignment against the mm10 genome using STAR v2.5.2b.
 The mm10 genome index was built using meta data from Macosko et al, GSE63472 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63472.
+Default parameters were used for both Dropseq-tools v1.12 and STAR v2.252b. `NUM_CORE_BARCODES=1000` for unaltered and altered calls to DigitalExpression function.

 The user can check their extended pipeline against these output files (make sure to use mm10 genome and STAR version indicated above).